kjcamann/kjcamann.github.io/doc/csd/_sources/lists-rationale.rst.txt

 No, it would not.

+There are actually two different reasons.
+The first is *stylistic* rather than technical: intrusive data structures end up making large codebases "easier to understand."
+Put simply, they help make your code "good" when used correctly.

-The real answer is deeper than you might think -- so deep that it goes right to the heart of the dysfunction in modern computer programming.
+The second reason is deeper than you might think -- so deep that it goes right to the heart of the dysfunction in modern computer programming.
+Intrusive data structure design provides a clean way to place an object in multiple containers at once, allowing them to clearly model complex relationships.
+The "dysfunction" spoken about above is that most programmers do not know *any* good design patterns for how to model complex relationships, and thus fall into one of several classic anti-patterns which plauge many pieces of software.
+[1]_ The judicious use of intrusive data structures can prevent this.

+To be more accurate, these are not really two different reasons but a "what?" and a "how?".
+Clean modeling of complex relationships is *what* intrusive data structures do for you. *How* they end up being "cleaner" is a consequence of the code style they naturally foster.

 What makes code "good"?
 =======================